Marina (Polish singer)

-Marina Łuczenko-Szczęsna (née Łuczenko; born 3 July 1989), known mononymously as Marina (stylized as MaRina), is a Polish singer, songwriter and actress.
+Marina Łuczenko-Szczęsna (née Łuczenko; born 3 July 1989), known mononymously as Marina (stylized as MaRina), is a Polish singer.

-She is married to Polish footballer Wojciech Szczęsny.
-They have a son.

 Biography

 1989–2008: Early life and career beginnings

-Marina Łuczenko was born in Vinnytsia, Ukraine (then the USSR).
-At the age of two, she moved with her family to Poland.
+Marina Łuczenko was born in Vinnytsia, Ukraine (then the Ukrainian Soviet Socialist Republic).
+At age two, she moved with her parents and brother to Poland, where her grandparents were originally from before they moved to Ukraine during the Second World War.
+The family settled in Stalowa Wola, a city located in southeastern Poland in the Subcarpathian Voivodeship.
+Her talent for singing was discovered by her father, who was a musician himself.
+Marina graduated from the first-degree music school where she studied piano, and completed the Agnieszka Osiecka Secondary School in Warsaw.

-As a child, Marina took part in numerous singing contests and television music competitions, winning on many occasions.
+As a child, she participated in numerous singing contests and television music competitions, winning on many occasions.
 She began her professional career in 2000, appearing in Waldemar Krzystek's television play Ballada o zabójcach.
 She competed in Poland's national final for the inaugural Junior Eurovision Song Contest 2003 with the song "Sen".
-In 2004, Marina played the lead role of Juliet in Studio Buffo Theatre's adaptation of Romeo and Juliet directed by Janusz Józefowicz.
-In 2007, she took part in the contest New Wave, and came third.
+In 2004, she played the lead role of Juliet in Studio Buffo Theatre's adaptation of Romeo and Juliet directed by Janusz Józefowicz.
+In 2007, she took part in the contest New Wave, and finished third.
 She was awarded $20,000, and was offered a record deal with Universal Music Germany, which she rejected as she did not agree with its terms.
 She also received a special prize of $50,000 from one of the competition's organisers Alla Pugacheva.

-In 2008, Marina participated in the seventh season of the Polish version of Dancing with the Stars franchise called Taniec z Gwiazdami.
-She was partnered with the professional dancer Michał Uryniuk, with whom she finished tenth.
+In 2008, she participated in the seventh season of the Polish version of Dancing with the Stars called Taniec z gwiazdami.
+Together with her dancing partner Michał Uryniuk, they finished tenth.